Cray-HPE/docs-csm/operations/security_and_authentication/Backup_and_Restore_Vault_Clusters.md

         vault/cray-vault-2: vault-raft
     ```

-5. Scale the Vault operator down so that it will not attempt to reconcile the instance while the restore is in progress.
+1. (`ncn-mw#`) Scale down the Vault operator.

+    This will prevent it from attempting to reconcile the instance while the restore is in progress.

-    1. Scale the Vault operator down.
+    1. Submit the request to scale down the Vault operator.

         ```bash
         kubectl -n vault scale deployment cray-vault-operator --replicas=0